 The above information has not been reviewed or approved by the Florida Bar or the District of Columbia Bar.
 This list is not every verdict or settlement and does not represent the probable outcome of future performance.
 Each case is unique and past results in cases are not a guarantee or prediction of future cases.
 Your facts and circumstances may differ from the matters in which results have been given, every case is different, and each client’s case must be evaluated and handled on its own merits.
 Because we have not listed all verdicts and settlements, the results we have identified are not necessarily representative of the results we have obtained in all medical malpractice cases, for more information please contact us.

-Powell, Jackman, Stevens & Ricciardi, P.A. & P.C. is a Florida and Washington D.C. law firm.
-William M. Powell is helping people that have been injured as a result of medical malpractice, nursing home abuse or neglect, airplane accidents, car accidents, automobile accidents, and all types of personal injury cases and wrongful death matters in Florida and now has an office in Washington D.C.
+Powell, Jackman, Stevens & Ricciardi, P.A. & P.C. is a Florida law firm.
+William M. Powell is helping people that have been injured as a result of medical malpractice, nursing home abuse or neglect, airplane accidents, car accidents, automobile accidents, and all types of personal injury cases and wrongful death matters in Florida.
 If you or a loved one has been injured in any type of accident in Cape Coral, Ft.
-Myers, Bonita Springs, Naples, Punta Gorda, Port Charlotte (Lee County, Collier County, Charlotte County) or Washington D.C., call an experienced injury attorney at (239) 540-3333 in Florida or (202) 464-3231 in Washington D.C. or (800) 852-6585 to discuss your case.
+Myers, Bonita Springs, Naples, Punta Gorda, Port Charlotte (Lee County, Collier County, Charlotte County) call an experienced injury attorney at (239) 540-3333 in Florida.